 If the book is to become visible, it is of great importance that many people buy and leave a review.

-Therefor it will be valuable and appreciated if you will help.
+Therefor it will be appreciated if you will help.

 A few lines of commentary is enough.